Black Beans in Cooking: Why They’re So Popular

 Good alternatives: cannellini beans, navy beans, kidney beans, or lentils

-In soup, black beans can sometimes darken the broth more than desired.
-White beans lighten the appearance and often provide a smoother texture.
-Kidney beans are good in hearty stews, while lentils are useful when time is limited.
+In soup, black beans can darken the broth more than you want.
+White beans often create a lighter appearance and smoother texture.
+Kidney beans are excellent in hearty stews, while lentils are useful when time is limited.

 Salads